 Best-selling author and natural health advocate Dr. Josh Axe has been one of the most vocal proponents of andrographis and bitter herbs, in general, for health.

-“When you consume bitter foods, it releases bile, helping you better digest fat,” explained Dr. Axe in a keynote presentation for 2019 The Truth About Cancer Live event.
+“When you consume bitter foods, it releases bile, helping you better digest fat,” explained Dr. Axe in a keynote presentation for the 2019 TTAC LIVE event.

 Amongst the many investigations verifying andrographis’ benefits for detoxification pathways was a 2008 report published in the journal Environmental Toxicology and Pharmacology.
 Researchers at Vidyasagar University in West Bengal, India, found that an aqueous tincture of Andrographis paniculata Nees had a detoxification effect on the liver, kidney, heart, lungs, and spleen during episodes of “nicotine induced oxidative stress” in an in vivo study.